Skip to main content

 Assigning cards

 After each sync, a banner appears if new cards haven’t been assigned to anyone.
 Click it to bulk-assign them.
 You can also assign individual cards from the card detail slide-out in the binder.
 The consignor filter dropdown on the Cards tab lets you view just one consignor’s cards, unassigned cards, or everything.
+For larger drop-offs, Hoard can bulk-assign by criteria instead of a hand-picked ID list.
+Use criteria such as product line, set name, condition, minimum listed price, and maximum listed price to assign a clean slice like “all Near Mint Bloomburrow cards under $1” to one consignor.
+Criteria-based assignment excludes cards already assigned to someone else and caps each call at 1,000 cards; if the criteria are too broad, Hoard asks you to narrow them.
 If you remove ownership from an archived or deleted consignor, Hoard moves those copies back to Mine.
 This keeps old consignor records from blocking cleanup when you are correcting inventory.

 Payouts